 Natural pigmentation of the skin, hair and eyes – colour characteristics – interact dynamically to define a colour profile, and indicate what colours, values and combinations in clothing, accessories, tattoos, make-up and face paint provide physical and psychological harmony.

-When humans were migrating and evolving across the globe, they adapted to the local environment and climate and wore animal skins and furs from the local area and used the flora and fauna to adorn and decorate themselves.
+When humans were migrating and evolving across the globe, they adapted to the local environment and climate, wore animal skins and furs from the local area, and used the flora and fauna to adorn and decorate themselves.

 The colours and tones from the environment naturally harmonised with their colour characteristics.